SJ-Jain-systems/Table-Tennis-Serve-Analysis/README.md

 Use careful language when reporting results:

-- Prefer: **“Heavy spin is associated with a higher point win rate in this dataset.”**
+- Prefer: **"Heavy spin is associated with a higher point win rate in this dataset."**
-- Avoid: **“Heavy spin causes a higher point win rate.”**
+- Avoid: **"Heavy spin causes a higher point win rate."**

 This distinction matters because the project uses observational match data.
 Serve selection is influenced by opponent quality, score state, tactical intent, and player confidence, so model outputs should be treated as decision-support evidence rather than causal conclusions.